Public Health

 Environmental Health Sciences

-Ph.D. students in environmental health sciences (EHS) must take a minimum of thirteen courses (not including EHS 525, EHS 526, and EPH 600).
+Ph.D. students in environmental health sciences (EHS) must take a minimum of twelve courses (not including EHS 525, EHS 526, and PUBH 600).
 However, more courses may be required by a student’s adviser.
 Course substitutions must be identified and approved by the student’s adviser and the DGS.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 Required Courses